Growing Through Pain, and Avoiding Suffering

 -Joseph Campbell-

 When it comes down to it, it is our attitude that has the power to make us miserable.
-According to the psychotherapist Joan Garriga, any loss can become an opportunity to grow as people, to find relief and to free ourselves from attachments and labels.
+According to the psychotherapist Joan Garriga, any loss can become an opportunity to grow as people, to find relief, and to free ourselves from attachments and labels.

-Likewise, the great risk in every painful process is that we might not overcome it and we may just to settle into attitudes that feed suffering: complaining, feeling victimized, revenge, stiffness, pride.
+Likewise, the great risk in every painful process is that we might not overcome it and we may just settle into attitudes that feed suffering: complaining, feeling victimized, revenge, stiffness, pride.
 In this sense, it should be noted that pain is an inherent process in life and it is important to grow and understand what we are experiencing in a more enriching way.

 “I’ve been a lucky man in life, nothing was easy for me”